Independent living with SEND

 As you grow older, you may want to live alone in your own home, by yourself or with others.
 This is called living independently.

 Housing and learning to live independently

-Money can allow you to become as independent as to you want to be.
-It helps you to pay your bills and buy the things you need or want in life.
-Money comes from having a job, or receiving benefits through the national government.
+Money helps you to pay your bills and buy the things you need or want in life.
+It comes from having a job, or receiving benefits.

 Care and support

-- a young carer (up to the age of 18)
+- I am a young carer (up to the age of 18)

 - I am a care leaver.

 Traveling alone or with friends, is great for getting to and from work, school, or just visiting others, there's plenty of opportunities for you!
 See what support is available for you to travel independently.

 Whether you are meeting new friends, starting a relationship, or using the internet to shop or talk to people online, we all want to be safe.